paulosuzart/paulosuzart.github.io/_posts/2026-07-15-ducklake-in-production.md

 - Calling global maintenance across all ingestion processes will lead to race conditions on the catalog.
 " %}

-Alos notice that running global maintenance very often affects the ability to use snapshot information for features like [Changed Data Feed](https://ducklake.select/docs/stable/duckdb/advanced_features/data_change_feed#compaction).
+Also notice that running global maintenance very often affects the ability to use snapshot information for features like [Changed Data Feed](https://ducklake.select/docs/stable/duckdb/advanced_features/data_change_feed#compaction).

 ## Table Rewrite is an option